finnolav/delayed/readme.md

 # delayed-call
 For making delayed function calls.
 Arguments to a delayed function is optional.
+Delayed calls can be cleared between creation and execution.
+Clear single delayed call or all at once.

 ## Install